strawbees/learning-platform-gatsby/content/explorations/roller-coaster-habits-of-learning.md

 # Step 3: Instructions and assessment

-We provide a full step by step instructions on how to build a modular roller coaster platform, a few variations and track examples for inspiration.
+We provide a full step by step instructions on how to build a modular roller coaster platform with a few variations and track examples for inspiration.
 We also have other Activities that might provide other insights on building with Strawbees.

 You can have the instructions available, give a lecture on how to build it, build together with the whole class or all the previous combined.
 Experiment with what type of instructions and assessment works the best with your group.